StanPlatinum/snapshot-attack-demo/README.md

 ### Run the demo

+#### Make sure that the victim Redis program works

+Open a terminal for the victim.
+Run `run_redis.sh`, checking if the Redis server works well.

+Using command `redis-cli -h $Redis_Server_IP -p $Redis_Server_Port -a admin123456` to verify whether the password (admin123456) has been set in the config file.

+Press `ctrl + C` to terminate the Redis server.

+#### Snapshot capture

 Prepare 2 terminals, one for the victim and one for the attacker.
+You can only open one more terminal (for the attacker) if one terminal has been opened already for the victim.

-Run `run_redis.sh` at the victim terminal.
+Run `run_redis.sh` at the victim terminal again.
 This script will start up the target program.

-#### Record phase

 The attacker needs to take a snapshot (using `./take_snapshot_step-1.sh`) when he/she can determine that the snapshot is flushing.
 In the demo, the attacker can get a clear notice from the victim's terminal as follows.